 This article will show you everything you'll need to get started in yoga, including a little bit of information on each product, so you can make an informed decision on what you need.

-Having a good yoga mat is important.
-While they sell some really pretty designs in stores, it's crucial to get one that's really comfortable.
+Having a good-quality yoga mat is important.
+While there are some really pretty designs in stores, it's crucial to get one that's really comfortable.

 I prefer a really thick mat which can be somewhat hard to find, so I just have a standard gym mat.

-Whether you want something thick that will offer more comfort or something that's thinner and easy to carry, there are hundreds upon hundreds of different yoga mats out there.
+Whether you want something thick that will offer more comfort or something that's thinner and easy to carry, there is a huge variety of yoga mats out there.